juaml/junifer/docs/help.rst

     -- The Beatles, Help!

-The setback with modern reseearch is that nowaday's methods are often more complex and require more computing, which means that we need to learn concepts from computer sciences, mathematics, statistics, etc. This is a good thing, but it also means that we need to learn new tools and new ways of thinking, which can be a bit overwhelming, to the point that we start relying more and more on other researchers.
+The setback with modern research is that current methods are often more complex and require more computing, which means that we need to learn concepts from computer science, mathematics, statistics, etc. This is a good thing, but it also means that we need to learn new tools and new ways of thinking, which can be a bit overwhelming, to the point that we start relying more and more on other researchers.
 In the end, we might feel like we lose our independence: